Is it beneficial to give CBD treats to cats, and if so, how?

-- Veterinarians are in consensus that considerable research is needed to provide more accurate information on CBD’s effects on cats(18).
+- Considerable research is needed to provide more accurate information on CBD’s effects on cats.

-- Under the Food, Drug, and Cosmetic (FD&C) Act, interstate commerce of any animal food containing THC or CBD is prohibited(19).
+- Under the Food, Drug, and Cosmetic (FD&C) Act, interstate commerce of any animal food containing THC or CBD is prohibited(18).

 This impedes the trade of CBD across different territories.

 - In a study conducted on giving CBD oil to pets, one of eight cats was seen to have a persistent rise in the serum alanine aminotransferase (ALT) enzyme outside of the reference range(19).

 Aside from the above serum chemistry and CBC findings in the cats, the animals prevalently displayed the negative effects of excessive licking and head shaking upon the administration of CBD oil in the study(20).

 - The content of CBD in cat treats could be reduced during the high-temperature cooking process.

 How Do CBD Cat Treats Compare to CBD Oil for Cats?

 Since pain inhibits mobility in cats, prompt pain relief is necessary.